THE AROMA INQUIRY LAB

-The research-informed design and infrastructure of the Aroma Lab reflect insights developed from my site-specific doctoral field work research on aroma-focused learning ateliers and scent-themed features in the built and natural environments that are unique to the UNESCO-Heritage site of Grasse, France [described in my dissertation], and other similar environments I have researched in North America.
+The research-informed design and infrastructure of The Aroma Inquiry Lab reflect insights developed from my site-specific doctoral field work research on aroma-focused learning ateliers and scent-themed features in the built and natural environments, such as the UNESCO Heritage site of Grasse, France [as described in my dissertation] and other scent-rich learning environments I have visited and practised in elsewhere in North America.
+The lab functions to create a space dedicated to the missing modality of aroma within the Responsive Ecologies lab’s larger emphasis on tangible, embodied, sensory, and environmentally ‘responsive’ approaches to teaching, learning, research, and research prototype fabrication.

 A materials-centred focus